 In contrast, many of the things that you thought were unimportant turn out to be the most important things of all.
 Let’s say, for example, that you are on your way to a big business conference where you have to sign an important contract.
 On the way, you meet a beggar and give him a little money.
 Perhaps you think, “Well, that was nothing.
 Signing that big contract is the important thing.”
 Later you wake up and realize, “No, giving the money to the beggar was the important thing because it was a little manifestation of divine love.”
 The love that you express for other people is more important than anything else you do.
 The kindness that you express, the humility in embracing their needs along with your own, and above all, doing it in God’s name — these are the things that give life value.

 I met a man while traveling once who gave me a hard-luck story and asked for money.
 I didn’t know if his sob story was genuine, but I gave him most of the money I had in my wallet.
-Later it turned out not to be true, but at the time I felt if I didn’t give him the money, and he was genuinely in need, I would feel badly.
+Later it turned out not to be true, but at the time I felt if I didn’t give him the money, and he was genuinely in need, I would feel bad.
 As I gave him the money, he said to me, “I’ll be sure you get it back, because I don’t want you to lose faith in human nature.”
-I said, “Listen, if I had faith in human nature, I’d have lost it a long time ago.
-[Laughter] I have faith in God.
+I said, “Listen — if I had faith in human nature, I’d have lost it a long time ago.
+I have faith in God.
 I’m not giving this to you, I’m giving it to God.”
 Live more that way.
 Everything you do, do for Him, and you will find that it comes back to you a thousandfold.

 Yogananda’s main message was this kind of love — the love for your own divine potential, first of all, and with that love, the love for other people.
 In your service, never step beyond that love in the sense that you work with tension, thinking, “I’ve got to do this,” and “I must do that.”
 Then you get all uptight about it, and that’s not service to God.
 The greatest service you can give God is the simple expression of divine love.

-I remember once years ago, when one of the ministers was in charge of the project of building the towers at the Encinitas Retreat.
-There was an opening date which was announced in the newspapers, but as often happens, the project was delayed until it looked as if it couldn’t possibly get done on time.
+I remember once years ago when one of the ministers was in charge of the project of building the towers at the Encinitas Retreat.
+There was an opening date that was announced in the newspapers, but as often happens, the project was delayed until it looked as if it couldn’t possibly get done on time.
 They were working all night to try to get it ready, and just at the last moment, the person in charge didn’t show up.
 Later when Yogananda saw him, he said, “Where were you?”
 The man answered, “Sir, I was meditating.”
 Yogananda replied, “Oh, never mind, that’s all right.”
-[Laughter] To him, even at a time of great crisis, putting God first was the only thing that really mattered.
+To him, even at a time of great crisis, putting God first was the only thing that really mattered.
 I don’t mean that he approved of being irresponsible, but if it was for God, then he saw that as the highest responsibility.

 This is directly opposite to what we usually think, when we say, “I’ll get this done, then I’ll do that duty, then maybe — pant, pant — I’ll have a little time for God.”
 [Laughter] You don’t get that time.
 God first.
 God all the time.
 Then you will find that everything somehow flows in an amazing way.
 Without any real effort, you know the answers.
-You don’t have to work nearly so hard for them because, in that attunement that Infinite Consciousness is expressing through you.
+You don’t have to work nearly so hard for them because in that attunement that Infinite Consciousness is expressing through you.

 All these different currents that make you what you are today will be effortlessly transformed into higher currents.
 Now it seems so difficult, but it’s not at all.
 The difficulty is just having enough faith to try it.
 Once you’ve tried it, you’ll see that it gets simpler and simpler.
-It takes courage, faith, and devotion, yet finally it’s nothing, because that’s who you are.
+It takes courage, faith, and devotion, yet finally, it’s nothing, because that’s who you are.
 Then you will know that your own nature is that divine love.
 This was Yogananda’s message — one that he taught, but more importantly, one that he lived every moment of his life.
 Joy to you!

 - The New Path: My Life with Paramhansa Yogananda, free online